-Dr. Geoff Porter is Expert Lead, Clinical Care at the Canadian Partnership Against Cancer.
+Dr. Geoff Porter is Expert Advisor, Clinical Care at the Canadian Partnership Against Cancer.
 He previously served as the Partnership’s inaugural Senior Scientific Leader, Diagnosis and Clinical Care.

 Serving in his Partnership role on a part-time basis, Dr. Porter is also a Professor of Surgery and the Ramia Chair in Surgical Oncology at Dalhousie University.
 He also serves as Director of the Cancer Outcomes Research Unit in Halifax, where he has worked to generate standard research metrics in the forms of publications and grants, as well as significant knowledge translation and exchange activities, resulting in tangible clinical change.
 In the past, he has served as the Head of the Cancer Care Program in Halifax, as well as the Chair of Surgical Quality Control for the Radiation Therapy Oncology Group (RTOG).